LaurentVeyssier/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 Key benefits:
 -	Compactness.
 DenseNet-201 with 20M parameters yields similar validation error as a 101-layer ResNet with 45M parameters.
--	The learned features non-redundant as they are all shared through a common knowledge.
+-	The learned features are non-redundant as they are all shared through a common knowledge.
--	Easier to train because deep network with the dense connections because the gradient is flowing back more easily thanks to the short connections.
+-	Easier to train because the gradient is flowing back more easily thanks to the short connections.

 # Model settings